GimpTutorial/1-Emotion-Icons/README.md

 + Introducing the pencil tool
 + Using the foreground and background colour
 + Saving your work
-+ Challenge: 3 Monochrome Images
++ Challenge: Draw a smiling face

 ### 8_EI_GMP Exporting Your Work
 + What is your image destination?